-I may have learnt some lessons in my, almost sixteen, years of being mum.
+I may have learnt some lessons in my seventeen years of being mum.

 I’ve learnt to always keep your mouth tight shut when changing a baby boys nappy.